Getting Started with Contact Center Metrics

 Important Contact Center Reporting Features

 - Real-time monitoring.
 This will give you the most current information to make informed, real-time decisions.
 It also allows you to monitor your contact center’s operation (by viewing real-time statistics like ACD queues, agents, campaigns, and lists) whether you’re in the office or not.
-You’ll even be able to track agents working remotely, opening up a world of possibilities about the agents you hire.
+You’ll even be able to track agents working remotely, anywhere in the world.

 - Customizable dashboards.
-At a glance, you’ll be able to look at information that’s important to your contact center and adjust accordingly.
-It should allow you to set thresholds (so you know when goals are met) and alerts (so that you don’t miss anything important).
+At a glance, you’ll be able to look at information that’s important to your contact center and make adjustments accordingly.
+You should be able to set thresholds (so you know when goals are met) and alerts (so that you don’t miss anything important).

 - Historical reports.
-With so many plates spinning simultaneously, it becomes hard to pinpoint certain issues and trends.
-Historical reports allow you to take a step back and look at all necessary insights.
+Historical reports allow you to take a step back and look at all necessary insights to pinpoint issues and trends.
 These reports should also be available to download as a graphic, table, or Excel file to allow for easy sharing with your team.

 The contact center software you choose should do most of the heavy lifting.
-Your time is better spent trying to improve and inspire your agents.
+Your time is better spent improving and inspiring your agents.

 Which Statistics You Should Measure